tail-call/kbb/README.md

 ## Game ideas

+ - [ ] Make fog be a noise rather than uniform color
  - [ ] Telefrags
  - [ ] Die when teleporting into a solid object
  - [ ] Wolves that only walk on forest tiles